Skip to main content

 The Legal Framework for Oversight

 The CFA operates within a comprehensive legal framework that establishes both the right and the responsibility to hold government accountable.
-Article I, Section 8 of the Constitution grants Congress the power of oversight—the authority to investigate how the executive branch spends appropriated funds and executes the laws.
-This power is not exclusive to Congress.
+Article I, Section 8 of the Constitution grants Congress the power of oversight.
 The First Amendment guarantees the public's right to information, and the Freedom of Information Act (5 U.S.C. § 552) codifies that right into law.